 The commission finds the army guilty of "excessive force".
 The senior officer in East Timor and his superior in Bali are replaced, three officers are dismissed from the army, and at least eight officers and soldiers are court-martialled.
 Four junior officers are sentenced to jail terms of between eight and 14 months.
 However, the punishments are relatively light compared to the harsh sentences meted out to the Timorese accused of instigating the incident.

 A worrying finding of the commission is that as well as the on-duty troops present at the cemetery there was "another group of unorganised security personnel, acting outside any control or command (that) also fired shots and committed beatings, causing more casualties".

 1992 - Timorese resistance leader Xanana Gusmao is captured in Dili by the Indonesian military on 20 November and charged with subversion.

-1993 - In March the US begins to support critics of Indonesia's rule in East Timor.
+1993 - The international community begins to question Indonesia's rule in East Timor.
 The UN Human Rights Commission adopts a resolution expressing "deep concern" at human rights violations by Indonesia in East Timor.
 In May the administration of US President Bill Clinton places Indonesia on a human rights "watch" list.
 When Suharto meets Clinton in Tokyo in July concerns are raised about the East Timor human rights issue.

-In October, Ramos-Horta and Bishop Carlos Belo are awarded the Nobel Peace Prize for "their work towards a just and peaceful solution to the conflict in East Timor."
+1996 - In October Ramos-Horta and Bishop Carlos Belo are awarded the Nobel Peace Prize for "their work towards a just and peaceful solution to the conflict in East Timor".